Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/02-create-edit-experiment-profiles.md

 ### How the example works

+- `version: "1.0"` is required and must remain quoted so YAML treats it as a string.
 - `common` tasks run for **every** worker in the experiment.
 Here we start the stirring job everywhere at `0` time elapsed.
 - `pioreactors` lets you target individual workers.
 Swap `pio001` for your unit name (the UI autocompletes known workers) to start and stop OD readings only on that Pioreactor.
 - `t` is relative to when the profile starts.
 Use hours by default (`1` means "one hour after launch") or add units like `30s`, `2m`, `1h`, or `2d`.